phytec/kivy-demo/doc/tutorials/installation.rst

     ping 192.168.3.11

-WARNING:  Your device need to be turned on when you test your connection !
+**WARNING**  Your device need to be turned on when you test your connection.

 If you receive the packets of data then congratulation, you are connected !